Hendejac/Protein-Conformations/index.md

 - [x] apo.dcd, ligand unbound trajectories
 - [x] holo.dcd, ligand bound trajectories
-- [x] check.pdb, PDB used to view the trajecotry files
+- [x] check.pdb, PDB used to view the trajectory files
 - [x] pdb_for_coloring.pdb, PDB used to color by feature importance

-Note: Sometimes the check.pdb and pdb_for_color.pdb can either the same or different, in this example they are the same.
+Note: Sometimes the check.pdb and pdb_for_color.pdb can either be the same or different, in this example they are the same.

 # Preparing the Dataset